Ayoush/commit-history-modifier/README.md

 # ComMIT-History-MODIfIer
 COmmit hISTOry MoDifIeR

 This rEpositoRy coNtaInS a SiMplE scRipt To aUtoMate commIT historY modifIcations.
-The puRpose iS to test Git coMmit autoMation, explorE hOW commIt hIstory can be altered, And experimenT wiTh geNeraTing Commits usiNg scripTs.
+The puRpose iS To test Git coMmit autoMation, explorE hOW commIt hIstory can be altered, And experimenT wiTh geNeraTing Commits usiNg scripTs.